 Each year ALR Post 10 awards one $500 continuing education scholarship to a son or daughter from a military family.
 A short questionnaire, essay and verification of eligibility is required.
-We have had the honor of awarding three scholarships to students from Albany and Lebanon high schools.
+We have had the honor of awarding four scholarships to students from Albany and Lebanon high schools.
 We look forward to helping more students in the future.
 Donations for this annual scholarship are much appreciated.
 Thank you

 AMERICAN LEGION RIDERS HISTORY

 In Garden City, Mich., in 1993, Chuck "Tramp" Dare and Bill "Polka" Kaledas, commander of American Legion Post 396, shared an idea to start a motorcycle enthusiasts association within the organization.
 The two longtime riders wanted an environment where Legion family members could come together to share a common love for motorcycles.

 Dare and Kaledas wrote a letter to Michigan Department Adjutant Hubert Hess, sharing their idea.
 Hess replied that he liked the concept and wanted to pursue it.
 Later, he gave Kaledas and Dare instructions for managing the program at the post level.
 He also explained how they could be approved to use the American Legion emblem, and how to gain Membership's support and recognition.
 At a regular meeting, Post 396 members passed a resolution for a new program to be known as the "American Legion Riders."

 Joined by 19 other founding members from their post, Dare and Kaledas were flooded with requests for information about their organization.
 They agreed to establish a central source for the Riders to ensure that chapters formed not as motorcycle clubs or gangs, but as Legionnaires and Auxiliary and SAL members joining to ride as Legion family.